 Addressing the findings

-• Below we’ve outlined some of the key steps we’re taking to address these disparities.
-These will be taken forward as part of our new EDI strategic objectives which are informed by the Ambitious for Change research programme, including this research from the University of Greenwich.
+- Below we’ve outlined some of the key steps we’re taking to address these disparities.
+These will be taken forward as part of our new EDI strategic objectives which are informed by the Ambitious for Change research programme, including the research from the University of Greenwich.
+This includes setting ambitious targets to tackle discrimination and differential outcomes - both in our regulation and within our workforce.

 Education